jnhthomp/ClassNotes/React/Course/03-ReactBasics.md

 ```
 Here we import css stying that will be used by our application to style the content that is rendered
 The handy thing about css and react is that you can use css modules (much more on this later)
-This allows you to easy scope your css properties and apply them very specifically when needed
+This allows you to easily scope your css properties and apply them very specifically when needed

 ```
 import App from './App';